 Arguably one of the most unique, and beautiful hiking areas on the East Coast.
 The high plateaus of Dolly Sods are made up of wind carved sand stone, stunted red spruce, grassy meadows, and sphagnum bogs.
 The characteristic meadows are the result of logging that took place from 1899 to 1924.
 During the Second World War the U.S. Army used the area for artillery and mortar training, and at the trailheads the Army Corp of Engineers still displays signs warning hikers that there may be unexploded ordinance in the area.

 The name Dolly Sods derives from a combination of Dahles, a local 18th century family, and Sods, meaning an open mountain top or meadow.
 After WWII the area fell into neglect, and was threatened by multiple construction and mining project proposals.
 Then in the early 1970’s concerned environmentalists, along with The Nature Conservancy, began purchasing the land for preservation and recreational use.
 Today the Dolly Sods Wilderness Area comprises 17,371 acres.

-From the parking area just past the Red Creek Campground start the hike on the wooden walkway at the beginning of the Blackbird Knob TR511 trail, and shortly enter a wooded area thick with spruce.
-In 0.2 miles leave the wooded area and get your first glimpse of the majestic plains in Dolly Sods.
+Mile 0.0 - From the parking area, just past the Red Creek Campground, start the hike on the wooden walkway at the beginning of the Blackbird Knob Trail TR511, and shortly enter a wooded area thick with spruce.
+In 0.3 miles leave the wooded area and get your first glimpse of the majestic plains in Dolly Sods.
 Continue down to the first creek crossing in 0.7 miles.
-After crossing the creek, it will be another 0.6 miles to Red Creek.
-Pass a side crossing to a small island, and in 50 yards cross Red Creek.
-Red Creek can run high and require fording instead of rock hopping, so make sure to bring river shoes.
+After crossing the creek, it will be another 0.7 miles to Red Creek.
+Pass a side crossing to a small island, and in 50 yards arrive at the Red Creek crossing.

 Interactive Hike Map BelowPrintable